 Fortunately, there is good news.
 The research is vast and consistent enough to give us actionable tips to overcome procrastination.
 Here are some solutions based on the recommendations proposed by researchers.
 I’ve repackaged some insights for practical use.

-1. Reduce perceived anxiety: Address the perceived anxiety about the completion of a task.
+Address the perceived anxiety about the completion of a task.
 You know it’s there but it might not be in awareness.
 So you might have to dig and address your feelings first.
-Journaling has shown promise in helping people understand why they procrastinate and facilitate a change in behavior.
+Journaling has shown promise in helping people understand why they procrastinate and facilitating behavior change.
 In the meanwhile, you can use these techniques to manage negative thoughts.
-Combine this anxiety-exploration with a breakdown of tasks so they don’t overwhelm you.
-If going to the gym is something which causes anxiety, begin by assessing that anxiety for the smallest steps you need to take – wearing gym shoes, carrying a sweat-napkin, etc. Take one tiny step at a time because the tinier the step feels, the smaller the emotions around it become.
-This will increase your self-efficacy (belief in your abilities & capacity) and reduce task-avoidance.
+Combine this anxiety exploration with a breakdown of tasks so they don’t overwhelm you.
+If going to the gym causes anxiety, begin by assessing that anxiety for the smallest steps you need to take – wearing gym shoes, carrying a sweat-napkin, etc., Take one tiny step at a time because the tinier the step feels, the smaller the emotions around it become.
+This will increase your self-efficacy (belief in your abilities & capacity) and reduce task avoidance.

 - Analyze procrastinatory cognitions (I am not able to study effectively) at 5 levels – emotions (stress, anxiety, bad mood), effects (procrastination, getting crabby), causes (bad experiences, family pressure), short-term benefits (improved mood, hanging out with friends, gaming, YouTube), and dysfunctions (bad grades, failing, losing a job).